Boeing fourth-quarter profit surges; sees cash rise in 2015

 Boeing Co (BA.N) reported a 23 percent increase in core fourth-quarter profit on Wednesday, topping analysts' estimates and sending its shares up 4.3 percent.

-Boeing forecast a rise in cash flow to $6.2 billion in 2015, at the top end of expectations, from $4.3 billion at the end of the year.
+Boeing forecast a rise in cash flow to $6.2 billion (4 billion pounds) in 2015, at the top end of expectations, from $4.3 billion at the end of the year.

 Boeing's results showed strong year-end performances across its businesses.
 But analysts saw more strength in defense, where profit margins widened.
 In contrast, commercial airplane margins narrowed as Boeing delivered more 787 Dreamliners, which remain costly to produce.